au-research/igsn-metadata-registry/docs/Keycloak.md

       4. `server_url` the *url* of the global IGSN registrar, e.g. [https://doidb.wdc-terra.org/igsn/](https://doidb.wdc-terra.org/igsn/)
       5. `status` the state of the Protected Resources, accepted values are: `prod` and `test`.
       6. `username`: the global IGSN registrar username
+      7. `groups`: the full path to the group associated, e.g. `/AuScope`
 3. On the Keycloak Admin UI of the Client, configure the Policies by going to Authorization > Policies and add a Policy for
    1. *is an IGSN_USER* that is a *role* type policy that checks if the Realm Role `IGSN_USER` is available
    2. *belongs to Group* is a *group* type policy that checks if the Group membership is associated with the user.